-Brandt Johnson, a founder of Syntaxis, is responsible for the firm’s presentation skills training practice.
+Brandt Johnson, co-founder of Syntaxis, is responsible for the firm’s presentation skills training practice.

 Brandt brings to his training approach an eclectic background in finance, writing, theater, and athletics.
 He worked as an investment banker for eight years and has also written speeches and articles for numerous corporate clients.
 In addition, Brandt is a playwright and actor who has performed Off-Broadway and elsewhere.
 He formerly played professional basketball in Europe and played on tour against the Harlem Globetrotters.